 Selected projects & collaborations

-These projects, installations and collaborations are about stories both real and imagined.
+These projects, installations, artwork series and collaborations are about stories both real and imagined.
 I am attracted to themes of degradation, transmutation and the passing of time.
 I am also fascinated by the trials and joys of our existential journey through this mad, bad and beautiful universe.

 "It's not such a bad thing, a picture which tells a story."
 Pablo Picasso, in conversation with Daniel-Henry Kahnweiler.